Our Commitment To Privacy

 - Credit/Debit Card Information

-On some pages, you can submit information about other individuals.
+In some instances, you may submit information about other individuals.
 For example, if you send a memorial or honorarium, you may include another person’s name and address for acknowledgement purposes.
 In this circumstance, the types of personal information collected are:

 The Way We Use Information

-Matthew 25: Ministries guarantees that we do not and will not sell or trade our donors' personal or contact information with anyone else, nor will we send mailings on behalf of other organizations.
+Matthew 25: Ministries guarantees that we do not and will not sell or share our donors' personal or contact information with anyone else, nor will we send mailings on behalf of other organizations.

 We use the information you provide about yourself or someone else when making a donation only to complete that donation.
 We do not share this information with outside parties.